Ky75/Explains/README.md

-# Explaineds
+# Explains
-Codes and Explained for New programmers Enjoy :D
+Codes and Explains for New programmers Enjoy :D